gresslos/FYS-STK_Project1/TestRuns/README_TestRuns.md

 (Look at y_tilde given split data to test and training data, and compara data (y_train) to fitted model (y_tilde))

 The code plots MSE and R2 for y_tilde/y_train which is respectivly 0.00 and 1.00.

+NOTE:

+Could look at the plots in TestRuns, but both the plots and task_a_b_c.py was pushed by accident.

+Do not know how to delite it from Git.

+I am new to Git.